gzachariadis/Python.Challenges/README.md

 ##### Objective

-Complete the method that takes a boolean value and return a "Yes" string for true, or a "No" string for false.
+- Write a Function that takes a boolean value and return "Yes" for True, or "No" for False.

 ##### Constraints